Top 150+ Python Interview Questions You Must Know for 2025

 • Multiple inheritance: More than one base class is inherited by a derived class.

-• Hierarchical Inheritance: You can inherit any number of child classes from a single base class.
+• Hierarchical Inheritance: You can inherit any child class from a single base class.

-A class can be inherited from multiple parent classes, which is known as multiple inheritance.
+Multiple inheritance is the process of a class being inherited from multiple parent classes.
 In contrast to Java, Python allows multiple inheritance.

 Encapsulation refers to the joining of code and data.
 Encapsulation is demonstrated through a Python class.

 Access to an instance variable or function is not limited in Python.
-To imitate the behavior of protected and private access specifiers, Python introduces the idea of prefixing the name of the variable, function, or method with a single or double underscore.
+To imitate the behavior of protected and private access specifiers, Python introduces the idea of prefixing the variable, function, or method name with a single or double underscore.

-A class that has no code defined within its block is called an empty class.
+A class with no code defined within its block is called an empty class.
 The pass keyword can be used to generate it.
 You can, however, create objects of this class outside of the class.
 When used in Python, the PASS command has no effect.

 It produces a featureless object that serves as the foundation for all classes.
 It also does not accept any parameters.